roman-milk/roman-milk.github.io/the-perfect-game.md

  "Hurt?"

  "Not at all, it just slid in real easy.
 Oooh, another one!" she gasped, giving a little wiggle.
-Report_Story #5